 Hunter Swan Neck Tools:

-tools (top) and his new swan neck hollowers (bottom).
+(top) and his new swan neck hollowers (bottom)

 One challenge to using any straight arm hollower comes when you need to remove the waste area under the shoulders of hollow forms, or under deeply recessed back cut rims.
 A straight tool can only do so much… On larger forms, I always used one of my hollowing rigs that featured a swan neck boring bar and I installed the 3/16" Hunter cutter which allowed easy access under rims and shoulders of forms.